RingCentral-Pro-Services/ivrorchestrator-docs/docs/index.md

 The built-in super admin role is hardcoded with permanent RW access to avoid the potential of accidentally getting locked out. *A user with a* **super admin** *role on the RingCentral account must perform the initial role-enablement for other users this application.*

 Permissions can be set for each existing role.
 You may grant read-only or read-write access to each individual section of this application to any given role.

+Learn more about [Editing Role Permissions](users/editing-role-permissions) and enabling access for other user roles.

 ## Orchestrating Your First IVR Prompts